sw180283/comp110-worksheets/README.md

 We learned about memory allocation, usage and how to rewrite or expand memory space.
 We also looked at the use of lists and tuples, however it seemed confusing how pythons approach was different to other coding languages.
 The use of dictionaries was a useful method to consider when thinking about databases and creating referencing.

+I have spent additional research time on this topic and should attempt to include this into my database project.

 ##Week 9

 The use of modules provided more opportunity for making my tinkering code more sophisticated as it allowed for calling a module from a different program, similar to how kivy calls other files into the code.